Find out everything you need to know about keeping your house insured if it's left empty for any length of time

 As buildings insurance is often a condition of your mortgage, it's important to know what cover you need in place for different situations.

-You may find your regular home insurance covers you, or you might need to arrange unoccupied house insurance.
+You may find your regular home insurance covers you, or you might need to arrange unoccupied property insurance.

 Empty homes and vandalism